gabrieldeavila/react-form-krafter/templates/shadcn/router-ts/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
+This template comes with [Tailwind CSS](https://tailwindcss.com/) and [Shadcn UI](https://ui.shadcn.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

----

-Built with ❤️ using React Router.